micro-os-plus/devices-qemu-aarch64-xpack/README.md

 ### Build & integration info

+The project is written in C++ and assembly and it is expected to be used in C and C++ projects.

+The source code was compiled with aarch64-none-elf-gcc 11 and should be warning free.

-To integrate this package into user projects, consider the following details:
+To ease the integration of this package into user projects, there are already made CMake and meson configuration files (see below).

+For other build systems, consider the following details:

 #### Include folders